 We can view other people’s success stories as inspiring blueprints” rather than condemnations of our own abilities.
 When the opportunity arises, model this mindset for your children or students.

-Examples about Learning Something New
+Examples of Learning Something New

 Fixed Mindset: It’s embarrassing when I make a mistake.

 Growth Mindset: Everyone makes mistakes and mistakes are opportunities to learn.

 Tip: Try celebrating mistakes with an action and/or phrase like, “High five, you’re learning!”
 Consistently connecting mistakes with learning will help children shift their mindset.
 When you make mistakes, verbally acknowledge them and think out loud about what you learned from the experience.